Health and WellbeingFind a programme

 Professor Marianne Hester, Child contact and domestic violence; comparative and transnational research on gender and violence; domestic violence in same-sex relationships; domestic violence perpetrators; perspectives on violence against women and children in the UK, Denmark and China; prostitution and sexual exploitation.

 Dr Misa Izuhara, Ageing and intergenerational relations; cross-national comparative studies; East Asian social policy; family change and social policy; housing and urban/social change; housing assets and inheritance.

 Professor Russ Jago, Determinants of physical activity and eating behaviour; measurement of physical activity and sedentary behaviour; physical activity and obesity interventions in youth.

 Dr Laura Johnson, Nutritional epidemiology ; the role of overall dietary and eating patterns in the prevention and treatment of obesity, diabetes and coronary heart disease as well as understanding the factors that influence food intake and appetite control.

-Dr Patricia Kennett, Comparative, cross-national social policy; globalization, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.
+Professor Patricia Kennett, (Professor), Comparative, cross-national social policy; globalization, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.